tarwn/lessthandot-hugo/blogs/content/posts/2013-01-05-installing-scala-2-10-on.md

 After it is downloaded and installed, it is time to get the Eclipse plugin for Scala 2.10

-The way you do this is you click on Help followed by Install New Software… from the menu in Eclipse
+The way you do this is you click on Help followed by Install New Software... from the menu in Eclipse

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/EnterpriseDev/Denis/juno2.PNG?mtime=1357398056"><img alt="" src="/wp-content/uploads/blogs/EnterpriseDev/Denis/juno2.PNG?mtime=1357398056" width="552" height="169" /></a>